 The Unsent Letter technique is something I’ve often thought about but hadn’t really sat down to do.
 That is… until last Tuesday.
 Last Tuesday is the day where I felt like I was losing my ever-lovin’ mind.
 To sum it all up I drove 45 minutes to a therapy appointment that didn’t exist, went back home and just felt incredibly sad and beat up.
 Everything was making me cry.
 I pretty much felt like a two-year-old and I felt like I was losing it.

 In my first therapy session (the only one I’ve had up to this point) my therapist suggested writing an unsent letter to Mike.
 (To keep this post on-topic, you can read more about Mike here and here.)
 My younger sister (daughter of my mom and Mike) had actually already done this a few months ago but I kept putting it off.
 I had a lot of mixed feelings and didn’t really know where to begin and then I think I just got more anxious about it as time went along.
 Well, you know how to accomplish something that’s really hard?
 You just have to make the decision to do it.
 And then start.

 On Tuesday of last week, I wrote my very first unsent letter.
 Since I didn’t actually have a therapy session with Jennifer, I had a session of my own.
 I could immediately feel a release when I was finished.
 After I closed my journal, I just laid on my bed for a while and found myself taking really deep breaths.
 It was like I could finally relax, even if just a little bit.
 The rest of the week went by much better than how it had started and when I realized how much difference one little letter made, I realized that I needed to share the process so that somebody else could feel a little relief too.

-Obviously I’m not an unsent letter expert or anything, but I wanted to share some things about the process and some of things I feel helped me with the process.
+Obviously, I’m not an unsent letter expert or anything, but I wanted to share some things about the process and some of the things I feel helped me with the process.

 Journaling Tip: Writing An Unsent Letter